What happens when someone dies? | Knapman Family Independent Funeral Directors, Plymouth

 If the death is unexpected, sudden or suspicious

+You will need to dial 999 and ask the operator for an ambulance and the police.
+The operator will help and support you through the steps you may need to take, such as resuscitation or preserving the scene.
 It is standard practice for the death to be referred to the coroner.
-The coroner will investigate the circumstances and cause of death before releasing the deceased into our care.
-This may require a post mortem investigation.
+The coroner will then investigate the circumstances and cause of death before releasing the deceased into our care.
+This may require a post-mortem investigation.

 A coroner is involved when:

-• The death was unexplained or sudden
+• The death was unexplained or sudden.

-• Death occurred during an operation
+• The death occurred during or soon after an operation.

-The death can be registered once the coroner has made a decision and issued you with the correct documentation, or possibly issue an Interim Death Certificate prior to the conclusion of an inquest.
-We can liaise with the coroner on your behalf and keep you informed of proceedings.
+The death can be registered once the inquest has been concluded and the coroner has made a decision and issued the correct documentation.
+An Interim Death Certificate can also be issued prior to the conclusion of an inquest.

 White Coffin, wreath, candle in the Catholic Church